sebagius/Sentinel-SOAR/RequirePasswordChange/README.md

 # RequirePasswordChange
 This deployment will allow for the execution of a logic app which will require the user to sign-in again and change their password.
-It is a requirement to deploy the background logic app which will do all of the heavy lifting.
-Every other logic app is optional and has various use cases (i.e. Sentinel incident or entity trigger, wait times - sending an email to the user first and waiting 24 hours or 7 days etc).
 The logic apps are designed typically to work for an organisation which is a Microsoft powerhouse.
 For full capabilities, Microsoft Sentinel, Microsoft Exchange Online and Microsoft Entra ID is required.
-Although Exchange Online and Sentinel are optional, features requiring those products can be excluded from deployment.
+Exchange Online and Sentinel are optional but recommended for full capabilities.

 ## Design and Requirements
 The following architecture diagram depicts the service at a high level.

 ![Architecture Diagram](../Image%20Resources/architecture%20diagram.jpg?raw=true)

-Additional requirements for the background service managed identity are as following
+Additional requirements for the playbook managed identity deployment are as following
 * Privileges to write to user password profile - Entra role and Graph API access (**Required**)
-* Privileges to write to user sign-in session time (to revoke sessions) - Entra role and Graph API access (**Recommended Required**)
+* Privileges to write to user sign-in session time (to revoke sessions) - Entra role and Graph API access (**Required**)
 * Privileges to send email as an application (**Not Required**)
  * This will be restricted by an Exchange Online security group

-Additional privileges for the deploying user identity
+Additional privileges for the deployment user identity (this is if you plan to continue to deploy the code when updates arrive otherwise these permissions need to be given to the user who will run the deployment scripts manually.)
 * Privileges to deploy resources to the resource group (**Required**)
 * Privileges to create service principal app role assignments (**Required**)
 * Privileges to assign directory roles to apps (**Required**)